lennymd/covidGraphics/README.md

 This object can be modified for each use case.

 I'm now working on a version of this chart that works with latin America data.

+## IHME data

+every time we work with IHME data we have to run the cleanIHME R script to keep only the columns and rows we care about and keep files light.